northeastern-rc/rc-public-documentation/docs/source/using-discovery/usingslurm.rst

    :header-rows: 0

    * - ``PARTITION``
-     - The list of the cluster’s partitions.
-It’s a set of compute nodes grouped logically
+     - The list of the cluster’s partitions; a set of compute nodes grouped logically
    * - ``AVAIL``
-     - The active state of the partition. (up, down, idle)
+     - The active state of the partition (up, down, idle)
    * - ``TIMELIMIT``
-     - The maximum job execution walltime per partition.
+     - The maximum job execution walltime per partition
    * - ``NODES``
-     - The total number of nodes per partition.
+     - The total number of nodes per partition
    * - ``STATE``
-     - See STATE table below.
+     - See STATE table below
    * - ``NODELIST(REASON)``
-     - The list of nodes per partition.
+     - The list of nodes per partition

 **STATE Table**